astropy/astropy/docs/development/testguide.rst

 .. note::
-    It is suggested that you automate the code-style checks using the provided pre-commit hook, as described in the :ref:`code-style` section.
+    It is suggested that you automate the code-style checks using the provided pre-commit hook, as described in the :ref:`pre-commit` section.

 Is is possible to pass options to pytest when running tox - to do this, add a ``--`` after the regular tox command, and anything after this will be passed to